aashutoshrathi/Testcase-Generator/README.md

 * Enter the choice of platform when prompted
 * The input and output files would be generated and stored in `test-cases.zip` for HackerRank & HackerEarth and `test-cases` directory for CodeChef.

+**Tip:** If you're creating testcases for [CodeChef](https://codechef.com) then you can validate that the input sequence is generated according to the constraints using [this validator file](https://gist.github.com/thepushkarp/214402befde421b052443c0560991621). 😉

 ## How it Works ? 🤔